CommonGuide/commonguide/docs/index.md

 * Individual projects have ways to customise how they want to operate, within their own context.
 * Individual projects are encouraged to contribute back improvements that could benefit everyone.

+### Definitions

+* We - refers to this organisation, the one hosting this guide.
+* Cycle - refers to a two month period, usually a period of consultation around a newer policy.

 ### How are (new) policies developed?

 You are strongly encouraged to create new policies and improve existing policies.